pouya-racker/tf-ecs-fargate/README.md

 ![example](https://d2908q01vomqb2.cloudfront.net/1b6453892473a467d07372d45eb05abc2031647a/2018/01/26/Slide5.png "Infrastructure illustration")
 (Source: https://aws.amazon.com/de/blogs/compute/task-networking-in-aws-fargate/)

-### Get Started building your own infrastructure

-- Install terraform on MacOS with `brew install terraform`
-- create your own `secrets.tfvars` based on `secrets.example.tfvars`, insert the values for your AWS access key and secrets.
-If you don't create your `secrets.tfvars`, don't worry.
-Terraform will interactively prompt you for missing variables later on.
-You can also create your `environment.tfvars` file to manage non-secret values for different environments or projects with the same infrastructure
-- execute `terraform init`, it will initialize your local terraform and connect it to the state store, and it will download all the necessary providers
-- execute `terraform plan -var-file="secret.tfvars" -var-file="environment.tfvars" -out="out.plan"` - this will calculate the changes terraform has to apply and creates a plan.
-If there are changes, you will see them.
-Check if any of the changes are expected, especially deletion of infrastructure.
-- if everything looks good, you can execute the changes with `terraform apply out.plan`

 ### Setting up Terraform Backend

 Sometimes we need to setup the Terraform Backend from Scratch, if we need to setup a completely separate set of Infrastructure or start a new project.
 This involves setting up a backend where Terraform keeps track of the state outside your local machine, and hooking up Terraform with AWS.